yashrustagi2004/psObfuscator/README.md

 ## How It Works

 The obfuscator works by:

 - Parsing PowerShell variables and replacing them with randomized names
+- Obfuscating string literals and common cmdlets/keywords by randomizing case or splitting strings
 - Injecting benign comments throughout the script
 - Maintaining script functionality while reducing detectability
 - Calculating and displaying entropy reduction metrics